Estimated reading time: 21 minutes

 Example (almost) certainly the following shortfall of accounts receivable

-...
-And here we have a fine specimen of a red alarm light.
-At first he paid immediately (0.2), then within the discount period (8 days), then he used his net payment deadline (22 days), then he overdrawn (69 and 81 days).
-The current claims are now 53, 66, 81, 197 days overdue: This trend was evident a long time ago!
-Countermeasures should urgently be considered here, e.g. advance payment, payments on account, personal discussions with the management.
-Also, make sure that the retention of title is correct on all of your documents.
-If your Navision / Business Central is not already printing this important sentence on your documents, feel free to contact me regarding this.
+Here we have a perfect example for a red flag.
+He always paid in time in the beginning (0,2), then within the discount period (8 days), then he already used his net payment period22 days), was then overdued (69 and 81 days).
+The current receivables are now already 53, 66, 81, 197 Days overdue: This trend was already apparent a long time ago!
+Countermeasures should be urgently considered here, e.g. advance payment, payments on account, personal discussions with the management.
+Also, make sure you have the correct retention of ownership on all your documents.
+If your Navision/Business Central does not yet print this important sentence on your documents, feel free to contact me regarding this.

 And: You just do it on the side.
 At least I know it that the due item list (Report 106 in Business Central or Navision) is a popular tool to quickly check the open customer items shortly before the (hopefully automated?)
 Dunning run.
 And that with real intelligence, not with artificial intelligence.

-And so that you can clarify this quickly with the customer, the email address and phone number are also given.
+And so that you can quickly resolve the issue with the customer, the e-mail address and telephone number are also provided.
 Minimal adjustments to make life easier: That's how Navision and Business Central work.
 You don't need AI for that.

 Automatic liquidity planning with Navision & Business Central

-Much more can be generated from this data!
-For example, Navision can automatically determine the due dates in the customer items of Business Central and Navision from the last 3 payment cycles.
-In this way, your own liquidity planning - without any additional manual work - is much more precise than you can ever do it by hand.
-The statistics don't lie, at least not your own.
+There is so much more that can be generated from this data!
+E.g. Navision can automatically determine the due dates in the accounts receivable items of Business Central and Navision from the last 3 payment cycles.
+This way your own liquidity planning -without any additional manual work- is much more accurate than you can ever do by hand.
+Statistics don't lie, at least not your own.